yashbarot/csslinter/README.md

     }));
 });
 ```
-Following are the stylint standard rules with custom included.
+Following are the stylint standard rules with custom included `.stylelintrc`
 ```
 {
   "extends": "stylelint-config-standard",